 Kindergarten registration is held every spring.
 Notices are placed in local newspapers, on local television, and sent home with older brothers/sisters attending the elementary school.
-The notices specify dates and times when parents should call the Elementary Office to arrange for a registration appointment with the nurse and guidance counselor.
+The notices specify dates when parents should pick up their registration packet and call the Elementary Office to arrange for a registration appointment with the nurse and school counselor.
 At the time of scheduling, parents will be told what records and other information should be brought to registration.